h4run/tinify-custom/README.md

 ```

 ## Set project settings
-- move your image files to the output folder in project directory.
+- move your image files to the input folder in project directory.
 - create .env file and set tinify api key.
 if you dont have api key, get your api key from https://tinypng.com/developers
 ```